leighshepperson/stubr/README.md

 ])
 ```

 creates a new module that returns a `HTTPoison.Response` struct when it invokes the `XXX.get/1` function.
 You pass in `stubbed` as a parameter to functions that need to use `HTTPoison`.

-For example, this module:
+For example, given this module:

 ```
 defmodule Foo do